Hydro technology uses running water to generate electricity

 Hydropower is very site specific.
-Most homes will not have access to a suitable resource even if they have a water course running nearby.
-Assessing a hydro site properly is a job for a professional.
-If you think you might have a suitable site the next step is to contact a certificated installer, who can assess your site.
+Most homes will not have access to a suitable resource even if they have a watercourse running nearby.
+If you might have a suitable site, the next step is to contact a certificated installer, who will assess your site.

 To be suitable for electricity generation, a river needs to have a combination of

 flow – how much water is flowing down the river per second, and